alterNERDtive/EDDiscovery-wiki/Previous-Releases.md

 # Previous Releases:

+10.1.0 Was Released on 14th June 2018 for ED 3.0.X

+* INARA
+* DLL Integration
+* History Limit Loading
+* Lots of other goodies - see the release notes.

+Voice pack V8 is for this version - please update!

 10.0.X Was Released on 9 May 2018 for ED 3.0.X

 * New panels, new Splitter support for configurable splitter windows